Award categories

 • Impact: Evidence how the activity supports a social, economic or environmental problem; has a positive impact on individuals, organisations, and the wider community.

-• Evidence of a sustained commitment.
+• Evidence of a sustained commitment (over the last 12 months).

 The award is open to: